sumanthratna/onefact.org/pages/five-boro-bike-tour/jaan.md

 Please email me if you have any questions, need further information, or might be interested in contributing with pro-bono consulting, software engineering and AI research, design, or communications: [jaan@onefact.org](mailto:jaan@onefact.org).

 P.S.
 I also teach anyone how to use GPT, and understand the principles that govern its behavior and implementations; this is a 165+ learner pilot at the University of Tartu.
 The course materials are publicly available, for free, at [https://www.datathinking.org/university-of-tartu](https://www.datathinking.org/university-of-tartu).

+P.P.S.
+This document is written using the principles of [motivational interviewing](https://help.onefact.org/once-upon) that we are developing at One Fact, which are commonly used for canvassing, fundraising, and behavior change in mental health and other areas.

 ## Footnote